settermjd/podcast-site/storage/posts/episode-0010.md

 link:
 download:
 guests:
-  “Adam Culp”:
+  “Stephan Hochdörfer”:
-    email: adam.c@zend.com
+    email: s.hochdoerfer@bitexpert.de
-    twitter: @AdamCulp
+    twitter: @shochdoerfer

 ---
 ### Synopsis

-This episode is still to be recorded, and everything’s still so up in the air.
-But it should be an interesting discussion between Adam and I about, well, almost anything.
-Stay tuned for more specifics as they come to hand.
+In this episode I talk about a range of topics with Stephan Hochdörfer.
+I'll be updating this during the week.
+So stay tuned for more information.

 ### Related Links